EpicOrange/riichi_advanced/documentation/american.md

-# [WIP] American Mah-Jongg (NMJL-style)
+# American Mah-Jongg (NMJL-style)

 This documentation file contains the rules of American Mah-Jongg (NMJL-style), as might be implemented in an online client like Riichi Advanced.
-Full rules for real-life play may be found in the official rulebook published by the National Mah-Jongg League, [*Mah Jongg Made Easy*](https://www.nationalmahjonggleague.org/store.aspx).
+Some rules for real-life play may be found in the official rulebook published by the National Mah-Jongg League, [*Mah Jongg Made Easy*](https://www.nationalmahjonggleague.org/store.aspx).

 See also [MahjongPros' ruleset](https://mahjongpros.com/blogs/how-to-play/beginners-guide-to-american-mahjong).